jessecarl/jessecarl.github.io/_posts/2011-05-10-the-right-tool-for-the-job-part-2.md

 title: The Right Tool for the Job (Part II)
 date: 2011-05-10 21:26:00
 img: /img/posts/all-on-my-own.jpg
-exerpt: "In [Part I](/2011/05/01/the-right-tool-for-job.html), I spent time belittling all but the languages that make me happy ([Python](http://www.python.org/) and [Go](http://golang.org/)).
-I didn't explain exactly why I ultimately chose Python; in the end, the architecture/framework choice pushed me into the Python camp."
 ---
 In <a href="/2011/05/01/the-right-tool-for-job.html" title="Part I">Part I</a>,
 I spent time belittling all but the languages that make me happy (<a href="http://www.python.org/" title="Python">Python</a> and
 <a href="http://golang.org/" title="Go">Go</a>).
 I didn&#8217;t explain exactly
-why I ultimately chose Python; in the end, the architecture/framework choice pushed me into the Python camp.
+why I ultimately chose Python; in the end, the architecture/framework choice pushed me into the Python camp.<!--more-->

 In my investigation of possible architectures for this simple project, I think that I have finally cataloged all of the possible architectures for a web